armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 * Your Kubernetes cluster is up and running with at least 4 CPUs and 12 GB of memory.
 This is the bare minimum to install and run Spinnaker; depending on our Spinnaker workload, you may need more resources.
 * You have `kubectl` installed and are able to access and create Kubernetes resources.
-* You have access to an existing object storage bucket or the ability to create an object storage bucket (Amazon S3, Google GCS, Azure Storage, or Minio are all options for this).  _For the initial version of this document, **only** Amazon S3 is used._
+* You have access to an existing object storage bucket or the ability to create an object storage bucket (Amazon S3, Google GCS, Azure Storage, or Minio).  _For the initial version of this document, **only** Amazon S3 is used._
 * You have access to an IAM role or user with access to the S3 bucket.
-If neither of these exist, you need to create an IAM role or user with access to the S3 bucket.
+If neither of these exists, you need to create an IAM role or user with access to the S3 bucket.
 * Your cluster has either an existing Kubernetes Ingress controller or the permissions to install the NGINX Ingress Controller

-These instructions sets up the Spinnaker microservice called "Front50", which stores Spinnaker Application and Pipeline configuration to an object store, with the following permission:
+These instructions set up the Spinnaker microservice called "Front50", which stores Spinnaker Application and Pipeline configuration to an object store, with the following permission:

 * Front50 has full access to an S3 bucket through either an IAM user (with an AWS access key and secret access key) or an IAM role (attached to your Kubernetes cluster).

 At the end of this guide, you have a Spinnaker deployment that is:

 * Accessible from your browser
-* Able to deploy other Kubernetes resources to the namespace where it runs but not to any other namespace
+* Able to deploy other Kubernetes resources to the namespace where it runs, but not to any other namespace

 ## Configure application and pipeline configuration storage

-The Spinnaker microservice Front50 requires a backing store to store Spinnaker Application and Pipeline Definitions.
+The Spinnaker microservice Front50 requires a backing store to store Spinnaker Application and Pipeline definitions.
 There are a number of options for this:

 * Amazon S3 Bucket
 * Google Cloud Storage (GCS) Bucket